 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-We're working diligently with state and federal government officials to shape public policy that will help all people with CF live full, productive lives.
+We're working diligently with state and federal government officials to shape public policy that will help all people with CF live long, fulfilling lives.
 Highlighted below are some examples of our advocacy work.

 Increased Funding for Critical Federal Agencies in 2016